 So, how rare are they?

-Pink diamonds are incredibly scarce.
+Pink diamonds are incredibly rare.
 Of the approximately 14,000,000 carats worth of diamonds that are produced, polished, and sold each year, just 0.01% of these are coloured diamonds, and just 0.0001% of those are pink diamonds.
 With such rarity, a year’s supply could fit into the palm of your hand.

 What pink diamond sizes, colours, and gradings are available?